ydingles/dawg-coffee/README.md

 http://students.washington.edu/ydingles/info343/dawg-coffee/

 ##### 2. Did you receive any help from others (classmates, etc)?
 If so, please list who. #####
-No, I didn't
+I received some help from Nick about the SVG icons and referencing classes/ids for CSS styling

 ##### 3. Did you complete any advanced extensions to this challenge?
 If so, what? #####
 No, I wasn't able too

 ##### 4. Approximately how many hours did it take you to complete this challenge? #####
-8 hours
+12 hours

 ##### 5. Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better? #####
 Bootstrap was giving me a lot of trouble.
-More in class practice would bootstrap would be helpful
+More in class practice would bootstrap would be helpful.
+Also, getting the padding done nicely was tedious.

 Thank you